1. Ante Post

 Settlement will be based on the officially declared result.

-Any Horse Racing Bet Builder bets involving place markets will be settled at any enhanced place terms if any are applicable.
+19.3.6.
+Daily Racing Specials bets involving place markets will be settled at any enhanced place terms if any are applicable.

-Bet Builder bets relating to a single race will not qualify for Best Odds Guaranteed.
+19.3.7.
+Daily Racing Specials bets relating to a single race will not qualify for Best Odds Guaranteed, Double results or any other currently available concessions.

 19.4 Distance related bets

-Any distance related bets contained within Bet Builder or any other specials will be governed by the below rules.
+Any distance related bets contained within Daily Racing Specials or any other specials will be governed by the below rules.

 19.4.1.
 The maximum winning distance per race is 12 lengths for Flat races and 30 lengths for National Hunt races.